EvilWeasel/evilweasel.dev/src/content/blog/the-himars-hustle-a-geopolitical-chess-move.md

 > "We must act united – to defeat the aggressor and focus all our capabilities and energy on addressing these challenges.
 As nukes are restrained, likewise the aggressor must be restrained and all its tools and methods of war.”
 > **- Volodymyr Zelenskyy at the UN (talking about climate change)**

 But hey, it's not all doom and gloom.
 Each one of us has a role to play in shaping a brighter future.
-By staying informed and engaging in constructive discussions, we can foster understanding and work towards a world where conflicts are resolved through dialogue, not warfare.
+By staying informed and engaging in constructive discussions, we can foster understanding and work towards a world, where conflicts are resolved through dialogue, not warfare.

 So, let's keep the conversation going, shall we?

----

 This article was made during a silly little bit of news-research with ChatGPT.
 If you want to see how it was made, here’s the link to the chat.
 Keep in mind, that hosted images, like the diagrams from this article, may not show up for you in the chat.
 The files have to be hosted somewhere and that stuff’s expensive…

 [ChatGPT](https://chat.openai.com/share/41001ea5-4576-4170-b18e-73446c637a6d)

-If you find it helpful in any way, I would love to hear about it. <3
+If you find it helpful in any way, I would love to hear about it. ❤️